ncmreynolds/retroTerm/readme.md

 Note that the Espressif ESP8266/ESP32 bootloader sends characters to the serial port on reset, which may cause the bell to sound or be seen as an 'XOFF' that prevents further input.
 If compiled on ESP8266/ESP32 the library sends an 'XON' at initialisation.

 Any device that does its own USB support (eg. Raspberry Pi Pico and Teensy) rather than having a separate USB to UART device **will** lose some initial output to the terminal at start up.
 You should take this into account by perhaps delaying output, waiting for a keypress etc. before starting your retroTerm UI.
+If tried immediately on these, probing the terminal size, enabling the mouse and so on will fail.

 ### Getting the Source